pifroggi/vs_align/README.md

-# Video Alignment and Synchronization for Vapoursynth
+# Video Alignment and Synchronization for VapourSynth
 Useful when two sources are available and you want to combine them in ways that only become possible once they are perfectly aligned and synchronized.
 For example, transferring colors or textures, removing logos or hardsubs, patching crushed areas, creating paired datasets, combining high res Blu-ray chroma with better DVD luma, or similar.

 ### Requirements